khiney/SimpleServer/Sockets/ClientServer/README.md

 ##### Purpose
 SockServer - SockServer has 2 functions for the user.
 First is the perfect square checker.
-The user enters an integer and the server returns a statement telling you if the number is a perfect square and the square root of the number if it is a perfect square.
+The user enters a positive integer and the server returns a statement telling you if the number is a perfect square and the square root of the number if it is a perfect square.
 The second function is combine strings.
 This function takes two strings and combines them by alternating letters.
 * `Server` ip = '54.146.175.135', port = '8888'